MA

 The course will be taught through student-centred learning, where your practice is at the heart of the learning experience.
 Individual tutorials, group crits, the experimental laboratory, lectures, seminars, workshops and study visits provide lots of engagement from staff, tutors, and seminar leaders.

 The visiting tutor system we have on this programme will allow you to have contact with leading practitioners and theorists, including artists, curators, scientists and activists.
-This will enable to you develop self-reflection and criticality about your practice and introduce you to an expanded professional network and a wide range of approaches to addressing ecology.
+This will enable you to develop self-reflection and criticality about your practice and introduce you to an expanded professional network and a wide range of approaches to addressing ecology.

 An environmentally and socially engaged institution